 Experimental Windows builds

 As you can imagine we’ve had a very busy start of 2020, but even more is to come soon with the next releases of QField.
-We’d like to thank again all companies and individuals that actively use QField and invest into making QField even better.
+We’d like to thank again all companies and individuals that actively use QField and that invest in making QField even better.
 If you feel QField misses something you need or would like to support the project, don’t hesitate to get in touch with us.